-First of all, I have to mention that for my Flours in vase I received star baker from Jenny at mummymishaps.
+First of all, I have to mention that for my Flours in vase I received star baker from Jenny @ mummymishaps.
 I was delighted!
 It’s the second time I get star baker for my bread (I got it last year too) and this makes me so proud and happy.

 The Great British Bake Off’s 4th week was batter.
 The Signature Bake was savoury, filled Yorkshire puddings.
 The technical was laced pancakes and the showstopper challenge was Churros.

 I like Yorkshire puddings and I wanted to make them before, but I didn’t.
 I also would like to make laced pancakes and maybe I’ll give it a try next week.
 Churros are deep fried and neither myself or my husband are too keen on deep fried stuff.

 A recipe for Yorkshire puddings was mentioned in 1747 in “The Art of Cookery made Plain and Easy” by Hannah Glasse.
 It’s an old English recipe that definitely stood the test of time.
 I might try to see if I can find the book at the library, to try more recipes from that time.

 This was my first attempt at Yorkshire puddings and they turned out amazing, I’m so happy with them.
 They are better than shop-bought ones and very easy to make.

 Ingredients for 18 Yorkshire puddings / 6 servings, the batter: